Knut Hamsun: Racism and admiration for Hitler

 From his youth onward, Hamsun espoused anti-egalitarian and racist beliefs.
-In The Cultural Life of Modern America (1889), he expressed his firm opposition to miscegenation: "The Negros are and will remain Negros, a nascent human form from the tropics, rudimentary organs on the body of white society.
+In The Cultural Life of Modern America (1889), he denounced miscegenation: "The Negros are and will remain Negros, a nascent human form from the tropics, rudimentary organs on the body of white society.
 Instead of founding an intellectual elite, America has established a mulatto studfarm."

 Hamsun wrote several newspaper articles in the course of the Second World War, including his notorious 1940 assertion that "the Germans are fighting for us, and now are crushing England's tyranny over us and all neutrals".
 In 1943, he sent Germany's minister of propaganda Joseph Goebbels his Nobel Prize medal as a gift.
-His biographer Thorkild Hansen interpreted this as part of the strategy to get an audience with Hitler.
-Hamsun was eventually invited to meet with Hitler; during the meeting, he complained about the German civilian administrator in Norway, Josef Terboven, and asked that imprisoned Norwegian citizens be released, enraging Hitler.
+Hamsun's biographer Thorkild Hansen interpreted this as part of the strategy to get an audience with Hitler.
+Hamsun was eventually invited to meet with Hitler; during the meeting, Hamsun complained about the German civilian administrator in Norway, Josef Terboven and asked that imprisoned Norwegian citizens be released, enraging Hitler.
 Otto Dietrich describes the meeting in his memoirs as the only time that another person was able to get a word in edgeways with Hitler.
-He attributes the cause to Hamsun's deafness.
+He attributes this to Hamsun's deafness.
 Regardless, Dietrich notes that it took Hitler three days to get over his anger.
 Hamsun also on other occasions helped Norwegians who had been imprisoned for resistance activities and tried to influence German policies in Norway.

-Nevertheless, a week after Hitler's death, Hamsun wrote a eulogy for him, saying “He was a warrior, a warrior for mankind, and a prophet of the gospel of justice for all nations.”
+Nevertheless, a week after Hitler's death, Hamsun wrote a eulogy for him, saying "He was a warrior, a warrior for mankind, and a prophet of the gospel of justice for all nations."
 Following the end of the war, angry crowds burned his books in public in major Norwegian cities and Hamsun was confined for several months in a psychiatric hospital.